-The purpose of the Outdoor Behavioral Healthcare Research Cooperative (OBHRC) is to administer and deliver an active, comprehensive research program on outdoor behavioral healthcare programs operating in North America.
-OBHRC research began in 1999 under the direction of Dr Keith Russell with a major study of four wilderness therapy programs and has grown to include seven active research scientists, over 200 research studies, and the collaboration on several studies and publications.
-The current strategic plan of OBHRC is to:
+The OBH Center is an evolution of the Outdoor Behavioral Healthcare Research Cooperative (OBHRC).
+OBHRC research began in 1999 under the direction of Dr. Keith Russell with a major study of four wilderness therapy programs and over the years grew to include seven active research scientists, over 200 research studies, and collaboration on several studies and publications.